 Photo and Filming Opportunity: Manulife Displays Over 12,000 Canadian Flags to Remember Our Fallen Heroes

-TORONTO, Oct.
-30, 2019 /CNW/ - On Tuesday, November 5, the fifth annual ceremony honouring Canadian Armed Forces members who made the ultimate sacrifice will take place at Manulife's global headquarters in Toronto.
+TORONTO, Nov.
+5, 2019 /CNW/ - Today, November 5, the fifth annual ceremony honouring Canadian Armed Forces members who made the ultimate sacrifice will take place at Manulife's global headquarters in Toronto.

 As a gesture of gratitude and remembrance, more than 12,000 Canadian flags will be planted on the front lawn of our global headquarters to honour more than 120,000 members of the Canadian Armed Forces who have fallen in service.